 Top Things to Do in Majuli

 Majuli is a river island in the Brahmaputra River in Assam.
 It is the largest inhabited river island in the world.
 It was also the first island to be made a district in India.
-It is formed by the River Brahmaputra in the south and River Subansiri in the north.
+The island is formed by the River Brahmaputra in the south and River Subansiri in the north.
 It is a lesser-known tourist destination in the country with a vibrant landscape and culture.

 Table of Contents